 Independent: A LION organization must have an actively involved Publisher who oversees daily editorial and business operations.
 The organization should not be a subsidiary of a legacy publication or part of a conglomerate.
 While LION Publishers may hold an ownership or leadership position in more than one news organization, he or she must have oversight of each site within the organization.

 Online: A LION organization’s editorial and business operations must be digitally focused.
 While work in print, radio, TV, other media may be undertaken, a LION organization must distribute news via digital platforms or express desire for guidance to transition to such platforms.

 News: A LION site must report news in the general public interest while upholding high professional standards, including transparency, integrity, fairness, accuracy, completeness, and accountability.
-A LION site posts news on multiple days of the week, with a primary editorial focus (as evidenced through staffing and publication) on local breaking, investigative and public service reporting, data and information, and covering arts, cultural and community events.
+A LION site posts news with a primary editorial focus, such as local breaking, investigative and public service reporting, data and information, arts, cultural and community events.
 News coverage must conform to standard, accepted journalistic practices with a preponderance of original reporting.

 Publishers: Whether for-profit or nonprofit in organization, LION sites must be operated as a business.
 They should provide at least the Publisher/CEO/ED with a meaningful income, or be operated with the intent of doing so.
 LION sites should have diverse sources of revenue; organizations primarily funded by one individual, group or institution may edge toward not being independent.

 While LION focuses its educational and networking efforts on the United States, we welcome members from around the world as Provisional, Associate and Supporter members.

 All applications for membership are subject to approval by the LION Board of Directors.